-In order to start this off – you need 3 onions and 1 bell pepper.
+In order to start this recipe off – you need 3 onions and 1 bell pepper.
 I used to chop all that by hand, but I now have my wonderful NINJA blender/food processor.
-It is such an amazing device.
-In fact, it’s my favorite right now.
 I use it for smoothies and also to chop my veggies.
 My NINJA just saves me about 15 minutes of chopping time.
 (Note: Any food processor actually does this – I just have a NINJA).
-Anyway, you do have to slice the onions and peppers into four sections if you are using a food processor so the blades will be able to cut them.
+You do have to slice the onions and peppers into four sections if you are using a food processor so the blades will be able to cut them.

 I let mine blend for about 10-15 seconds.
 You can let it blend until it is to the consistency you like.
 I like mine to be chopped really tiny.
 You can also hand chop your vegetables, if you like.

-Once you have your desired consistency of chopped veggies done, you just need to add it to a pot with 1 Tbsp coconut oil.
-Once again you can substitute the coconut oil for canola or olive oil if you like.
-Just stick with the 1 Tbsp.
+Once you have your desired consistency of chopped veggies done, you just need to add it to a pot with 1 Tbsp olive oil.
 You need to saute the vegetables until they are brown.

-There is a certain way to brown onions (in my opinion).
-You have to let it cook, but you have to stand over it and watch so that the pan doesn’t burn.
-It’s kinda like when you make a roux.
-(If you have never made a roux before – its very time consuming.)
+There is a certain way to brown onions.
 Browning onions isn’t so time consuming though.
-It should only take 10 minutes of your time.
-So I like mine pretty brown for sauces that are brown.
-If I am making a light sauce, then I only cook my onions until they are transparent.
-Since chili is a brown sauce, I wanted my onions brown.
-For the onions to turn slightly brown, it took my pot about 10 minutes to cook them.
+It should only take 10 minutes of your time for this dish.
+Since chili is a brown sauce, I wanted my onions a light brown.
 I also have a gas stove, which increases cooking time.
 You just have to learn your stove and how quickly it cooks.

 This is what a container of ground turkey looks like for those of you that have never seen it before!
 This is the brand that our local Rouses carries.